 The death of George III’s fourth son, Edward, Duke of Kent and Strathearn (1767-1820) was to profoundly affect the life of his baby daughter, Princess Victoria, not yet one years old.
 The Duke of Kent died at Woolbrook Glen, Sidmouth, in the villa which had been leased to him for the winter of 1819-20; he had been ill with a chill which he had caught on a visit to Salisbury Cathedral, which worsened over Christmas when he brought his small family to the seaside.
 After extreme suffering, which involved “bleeding” and “cupping”, the Duke died in his bedroom.

 Today known as the Royal Glen Hotel, the Duke’s room at Sidmouth may still be seen and was shown to the present author in 2015; simply furnished with period features and contemporary engravings, it does not take much imagination to picture the pathetic scene of the Duke’s death in 1820.
 When the Duchess died in 1861, Queen Victoria discovered among the Duchess’s effects a drawing of the room that the Duke died in at Sidmouth, alongside a book in which the Duchess wrote each week after his death and the last three letters which the Duke had written to the Duchess in French.
 When the Duchess was dying at Frogmore House, Queen Victoria remembered hearing the repeater watch, which the Duchess had kept, as it ticked.
 It had belonged to the Duke of Kent.
-After the Duchess’s death, the Queen wrote: “We found a most precious relic of my poor father, which I had never seen.
-His little writing desk – with his Garter purse…” (Roger Fulford, Dearest Child: Letters between Queen Victoria and the Princess Royal, pg 319, 1964).
+After the Duchess’s death, the Queen wrote that she had found a relic of her father that she had never seen before – his writing desk and Garter purse (Roger Fulford, Dearest Child: Letters between Queen Victoria and the Princess Royal, pg 319, 1964).

 Several images of Woolbrook Glen exist in the Royal Collection, including a photograph showing the villa taken in 1892 and listed as “Woolbrook Glen, Sidmouth where HRH The Duke of Kent died and where the Princess Victoria stayed when a child”.
 Even more poignantly given the fact that the Queen would have been seventy-three when it was produced, it was acquired by her for an album of photographic portraits whose years span from 1892-98.